Science, Technology, Engineering and Mathematics (STEM)

 The STEM pathway requires that the candidate hold an appropriate graduate degree with a graduate major in the subject of the teaching certificate sought in science or math.
 Individuals who wish to gain mathematics certificate for example, must have a graduate degree in mathematics; a professor who wishes to teach high school physics under a NYS physics certificate must have a graduate degree in physics; to teach biology, a college professor would need an advanced degree in biology and so on.
 Degrees in engineering, computer science, and other fields not focused exclusively on the subject taught in high school and reflecting the title of the certificate would not be acceptable.
 Currently there are no STEM certificates in technology education.

 The candidate must also have two years of satisfactory experience teaching the subject of the certificate in a post-secondary institution as a professor, assistant professor, associate professor or adjunct professor.
-Experience as a teaching assistant or graduate assistant, or in any capacity other than as a professor is not acceptable A professor much teach at least one course for three semesters per year for two years.
+Experience as a teaching assistant or graduate assistant, or in any capacity other than as a professor is not acceptable A professor much teach at least one course for two semesters per year for two years.
 The chairperson of the department must verify that the experience was satisfactory.

 Transitional G certificate